mkyyu/InscribeEditor/README.md

 Inscribe Editor is a lightweight, in-browser Python editor and executor powered by Pyodide (WebAssembly).
 It’s designed to be minimal, fast, and distraction-free — ideal for learning, experimenting, or running quick Python snippets directly in your browser.

+> [!NOTE]
+> Due to Pyodide’s in-browser runtime model, asynchronous Python features are not fully supported.
+Inscribe is best suited for simple synchronous scripts.
+Async support is not a current priority.

 👉 **Try it online:** https://py.mkyu.one
 👉 You can also host it yourself using GitHub Pages or any static host.